Summer 2025 Internships

 - Help us diversify our seed stock with an emphasis on finding local sources of new heirloom seed varieties and regionally traditional foods for us to grow on the farm.

-- Research and implement leading practices in regenerative agriculture, with possible emphasis on incorporating biodynamic and/or indigenous practices
+- Research and implement leading practices in regenerative agriculture, with possible emphasis on incorporating biodynamic and/or indigenous practices.

 - Assist in the development and delivery of our on-farm education programming for youth groups.